-Education in the European Community ("Resolution on Freedom of Education").
-As a resolution of the European Parliament, it is not a formally binding legal document.
+One of the earliest European Union398 initiatives on education is the 1984 Resolution on Freedom of Education in the European Community ("Resolution on Freedom of Education").394 As a resolution of the European Parliament, it is not a formally binding legal document.
 And while not formally an element of the acquis communautaire, the Resolution on Freedom of Education does indicate what the European Union's expectations are regarding education.

-The Resolution on Freedom of Education guarantees that "lelvery child and young person shall have the right to education and teaching without any discrimination based on sex, race, philosophical or religious beliefs, nationality, social class or economic standing."395 This language is significant insofar as it combines the right to education and the right not to be discriminated against in a single statement, thus indicating the indivisibility of the positive right to education and the negative right not to be discriminated against.
+The Resolution on Freedom of Education guarantees that "[e]very child and young person shall have the right to education and teaching without any discrimination based on sex, race, philosophical or religious beliefs, nationality, social class or economic standing."395 This language is significant insofar as it combines the right to education and the right not to be discriminated against in a single statement, thus indicating the indivisibility of the positive right to education and the negative right not to be discriminated against.
 As if this language were not clear enough, the following clause states that a child's admission to a publicly-funded school may not be dependent upon "the parent's economic standing nor the social, racial or ethnic background of the child."396 The two clauses read in conjunction indicate that all children have the right to education and, if anything, impoverished children and children belonging to a lower social class, are entitled to bolstered protection.

 b.
-Charter of Fundamental Rights of the European Union
+Charter of Fundamental Rights of the European Union The Charter of Fundamental Rights of the European Union